danielflower/internal-npm-server/README.md

 ### Limitations

 * You cannot publish artifacts to your internal server.
 In fact, using this breaks npm publish.
-* Any dependencies pointing to GitHub or git repos will not be changed.
-Only use modules hosted in the official NPM registry if that's a problem.
+* Any dependencies pointing to GitHub or other git repos will still download using Git.
+In certain environments due to proxies, this means some packages cannot be used.
+Such packages can be manually uploaded to the internal NPM server though.
-* This application has not been stress tested.

 Installation
 ------------